geoHeil/build-tool-comparison/README.md

 ```
 With other projects I has massive problems getting the right concatenation to work and secondly having the spark class loader load the registry files (did not work) https://stackoverflow.com/questions/44341018/jai-cant-execute-in-native-spark-only-in-sbt-and-as-a-separate-scala-function and https://stackoverflow.com/questions/43910006/geotools-jai-fatjar-causing-problems-in-native-dependencies

+Now instead trying https://github.com/locationtech/geomesa/blob/master/geomesa-hbase/geomesa-hbase-spark-runtime/pom.xml I am sceptical as most JAI stuff is excluded - i.e. some of the geotools processes might crash at runtime.
+Also, HBase is included which I would prefer to be excluded (should be fixable easily in my build tool).

+However this also fails with many errors.

 ## gradle

 ## maven